andreaiacono/TalkGraphX/README.md

 Spark 1.5.1 uses Scala version 2.10, so you need to use a compatible Scala version (2.10.x).

+Sorry, no SBT or maven.

+## Usage
 Every class in package `src/main/scala/graphx` is auto-contained, so you can run it and see how it works by inspecting the code of the class itself.
+The package `src/main/scala/graphx/builtin` contains some examples of how to call the GraphX builtin algorithms on some datasets.
+A simple graph viewer is automatically launched for every class, so that you can see on the graph the results of computation.

 ## Data
 The datafiles are contained in `src/main/resources/data` directory.
 The filenames ending in `_edges.txt` are the data files for edges of the graphs, while the files ending in `_vertices.txt` are the ones for the vertices.
 Note that for every vertices file there can be more than one edges file.

-## Contents
-The package `src/main/scala/graphx/builtin` contains some examples of how to call the GraphX builtin algorithms on some datasets.
-There's a simple graph viewer in `src/main/java/graphstream/SimpleGraphViewer`: you can choose the dataset to view changing the file specified in `addDataFromFile()` method.